Weekly Training Net

 This is station ________ with an announcement for all stations monitoring this frequency.

-The Provo Auxiliary Communications Team Training Net will begin at 20:30 hours local time on this frequency.
+The Provo Auxiliary Communications Team Weekly Training Net will begin at 20:30 hours local time.

 All stations interested in participating, please stand by until the net is called.